nedak96/CS436_Machine_Learning/Naive Bayes and Logistic Regression/README.txt

-Python program that uses Naive Bayes or logarithmic regression to determine whether a file is spam or ham.
+Python program that uses Naive Bayes or logistic regression to determine whether a file is spam or ham.
 It includes the option to use a stop word filter and a simple feature selector that just removes words based on frequency.

 To run: python hamOrSpam.py <algorithm: nb/lr> <stop word filter: yes/no> <feature selector: yes/no>